Placid Way Park

 Access and Parking

-There is street parking at the north entrance on Omlesaad Drive.
 There is a small parking area with approximately four parking spaces at the south entrance of the park on Placid Way.
 There is also street parking along Placid Way.
+There is street parking at the north entrance on Omlesaad Drive

 The park is accessible on foot by walking through the neighborhood sidewalks, and on bicycle by riding through the neighborhood streets.
+There are no bike racks at the park.

 Nearby parks (generally less than a 10-15 minute walk) include Foxfire South Park, Dhu Varren Woods Nature AreaOlson ParkFoxfire North ParkFoxfire West ParkFoxfire East ParkButtonbush Nature AreaTraver Creek Nature AreaTuebingen Park, and Stapp Nature Area.